Reviewing Patriot Transportation (NASDAQ:PATI) and TFI International (NYSE:TFII)

 |2.85

-Patriot Transportation has a beta of 0.35, meaning that its share price is 65% less volatile than the S&P 500.
-Comparatively, TFI International has a beta of 1.53, meaning that its share price is 53% more volatile than the S&P 500.
+Patriot Transportation has a beta of 0.35, suggesting that its share price is 65% less volatile than the S&P 500.
+Comparatively, TFI International has a beta of 1.53, suggesting that its share price is 53% more volatile than the S&P 500.

 Summary